 Not only are the borrowers approved but so is the property being purchased.
 The property must conform to others in the neighborhood and be in overall decent condition.
 The home must be considered as “marketable” which means there is evidence of recent sales in the area over the past 12 months.

-Many are unaware that a first time homebuyer can actually have owned a home in the past yet still considered a “first time buyer” How so?
+Many are unaware that a first time homebuyer can actually have owned a home in the past yet still be considered a “first time buyer” How so?
 First time buyer status technically means having not owned a home within the previous three years.

 With a little bit of research and preparation beforehand, first-time buyers can feel more confident about the entire lending process and what they can expect.
 When obtaining a mortgage loan, first time buyers should review all available options.
 Call us at the number above with questions, we have specialists standing by 7 days a week.